Empathy Mapping

 Customer surveys are ideal for reaching a large audience quickly to gather general opinions and preferences.

-Interviews allow you to dig deeper into people's thoughts and feelings.
-They're most effective when detailed, personal user experiences and stories are needed to understand specific aspects of user behavior.
+Interviews let you dig deeper.
+You should choose this route when detailed, personal user experiences and stories are needed to understand specific aspects of user behavior.

-Prof. Ann Blandford, Professor of Human-Computer Interaction at University College London, shares how best to approach the interview situation.
+Prof. Ann Blandford, Professor of Human-Computer Interaction at University College London, shares what’s the best way to approach the interview situation.

 Show Hide video transcript